sayurinsimp/Flashcard-PHP/README.md

 ```

 In this example, if ```delete``` is posted (if the delete form is submitted), the entry from the flashcard_set is removed then another query is performed that drops the card set table.

+## Conclusion

+As I add some basic styles, I am looking for opportunities to refactor.
+I am also researching more on PDO to see what else I can do to improve this project.

+One area I could improve is to hide/show forms on the index.php and set.php pages.
+Rather than redirecting to pages where card and set information can be entered, I could use JavaScript/jQuery to hide and show forms based on button clicks.
+This may be something I do in the future or in another iteration of this project.